Your Pet, Our Passion.

 Light furred cat sitting in a grey cat basket.

-From trailing leads to irresistible, but dangerous food scraps, there is so much to be mindful of when welcoming a new cat.
-Find out how to make your home safe for your pet.
+From trailing leads to irresistible, but toxic household plants, there is so much to be mindful of when welcoming a new cat.
+Find out how to make your home safe for your new feline friend.

-Playful, curious and extremely mischievous, cats won’t wait long before taking over your entire house and everything that’s in it.
+Playful, curious and inquisitive, cats won’t wait long before taking over your entire house and everything that’s in it.
 So, before you welcome your little ball of fur, make sure you’ve got the basics covered by cat proofing your entire home.
-From dangling cords to abandoned shopping bags and the beauty products on your nightstand, here is the list of unsuspecting items that can cause serious trouble in the company of a feline.
+From dangling cords to abandoned shopping bags and the medications in your bathroom, here are some of the items that can be dangerous or toxic to your new kitten.

 With so many things to consider, cat-proofing your home requires a solid plan.
 Here is what to keep in mind for a friendly and safe space: